cosmonaut-nz/cosmonaut-code/README.md

 5. entry-point for due diligence of technology assets.
 6. code owner reporting on technical-debt and general health of asset.

+## current state

+currently, most things are working and a solid report is produced in either `json` or `html`.

+the most stable and tested provider is openai.
+The best results, by far, are with the `gpt-4` service, which uses the latest `preview` model. the openai `gpt-3.5` works, but tends to over state issues and the quality of resolution offered to isses is not as good. it does run faster, however and is cheaper to run.

+google are late to the party, but have come in the door with a half-drunken bottle. the public instance of `gemini-pro` is both faster, cheaper and produces better results that openai's `gpt-3.5`. it is slightly behind the `gpt-4` `preview` model, but not far. do your own testing; we've found the late 2023 comparisons online to be highly misleading. the google provider is not as tested as openai, so you will see more errors in the log output. it should recover from these errors, but it is less robust.

 ## disclaimer

 this is really early days. running over a really big repo with the latest model will be super slow and possibly fail. we've tested it up to ~1500 code files, what with timeout retries etc., takes a couple of hours, cost about 5 usd. your mileage may vary. we think the value will come when it can be run over multiple models and compared and filtered.